ishu1010/spring-boot-mongodb-hateoas/README.md

 2. create direcoty structure "C:\data\db", if already there then can ignore this.

-3. now set envrionment variable mongodb for me i have addres variable name:MongoDB, variable value: C:\Program Files\MongoDB\Server\4.2\bin and added the same at path variable like this %MongoDB%.
+3. now set environment variable mongodb.
+For me i have added variable name:MongoDB, variable value: C:\Program Files\MongoDB\Server\4.2\bin and added the same at path variable like this %MongoDB%.

 4. now open command promt  and type command mongod C:\Users\ishu1010>mongod